 The deadline to submit maps is October 18th; however, maps will continue to be accepted after the deadline.
 You are encouraged to submit your map as soon as possible.
 The final deadline for submitting maps will be determined by the Commission at its November 3 meeting—that deadline is likely to be near November 8.

 Redistricting is different than most issues that come up in County government.
 Instead of being limited to saying you support or oppose a County-prepared ordinance or resolution, you can draw a map yourself!
-Check back here soon for ways to get involved by drawing a map.

 There are different tools for different purposes, and different tools for different levels of technical skill and interest.